 “Popular culture is about extraordinary people making ordinary art.
 Deadlee is the exact opposite of that.
 He’s an ordinary guy making extraordinary art,” said Quentin.
 “My vision is that Aka Deadlee will be both a musical and biographical documentary.
 I feel it’s important to document Deadlee’s works and how he has come to be who he is as part of the larger discourse of being gay, being American, and being an artist.”

-Although Quentin is more known for his narrative features, his short documentary “A Woman Named Canyon Sam” won the Panasonic Filmmaker Award / Best Documentary Short at the Austin Asian Film Festival and his most recent autobiographical documentary feature Gay Hollywood Dad was nominated twice for the Queerty Awards in 2018 and 2019 as Best Web Series and Best Feature Documentary.
+Although Quentin is more known for his narrative features, his short documentary “A Woman Named Canyon Sam” won the Panasonic Filmmaker Award / Best Documentary Short at the Asian Film Festival of Dallas in 2011 and his most recent autobiographical documentary feature Gay Hollywood Dad was nominated twice for the Queerty Awards in 2018 and 2019 as Best Web Series and Best Feature Documentary.
 Principal photography for Aka Deadlee will start December 2019.

 Follow the progress of Aka Deadlee on: http://www.akadeadlee.com